 We wanted the space to be personal and unique and therefore integrated the family hutch into the design.
 We took the upper part of the hutch off, dramatically reducing the scale and making it more suitable for this smaller space.
 We then had it refinished in a black satin black paint color to make it look masculine and modern.
 To finish the look, we updated the hardware and got some chunky, metal, modern looking pulls that made our piece fresh and exciting.

 A small sized modern desk with beautiful metal legs was the perfect addition to the room.
-Its beauty and size allowed us to floated it in the middle of the space.
+Its beauty and size allowed us to float it in the middle of the space.

 Our client had a collection of menus from airplane travels around the world and we decided to frame some of them and use them as artwork.
 The result?
 Beautiful and highly personal.